postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/using-workspaces/managing-workspaces.md

 ## Modifying a workspace

-Workspace admins can edit workspace details or change the visibility of a workspace.
+Workspace Admins can edit workspace details or change the visibility of a workspace.

 ### Editing workspace details

 A summary and description help others understand what your workspace is for.
-You must be a [workspace Admin](#managing-workspace-roles) to edit workplace details.
+You must be a [Workspace Admin](#managing-workspace-roles) to edit workplace details.

 On the workspace's **Overview** tab, select the workspace name, summary, or description to edit it.
 You can add Markdown to the description—select **Save** when you're done.